dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 # Update the /volume/[i]/hostPath/ for ETCD so the new host path containing the backup is used inside the container
 sed -i -r 's|path: /var/lib/etcd|path: /var/lib/etcd-from-backup|g' /etc/kubernetes/manifests/etcd.yaml

+# If running as a service, restart the service daemon, ETCD service, and kube-apiserver service.
+systemctl daemon-reload
+systemctl restart etcd
+systemctl restart kube-apiserver

 # Check ETCD is back up
 docker ps -a | grep etcd
+docker logs $CONTAINER_ID -f

-kubectl -n kube-system get pods
+kubectl -n kube-system get pods kubectl -n kube-system logs $ETCD_POD -f
 ```

 `--listen-client-urls` connect from current node (port 2379)
 `--listen-peer-urls` connect from other nodes (port 2380)
 `/etc/kubernetes/pki/etcd/` contains TLS files.

+# 6) Security

+## 6.1) Primitives

+* The hosts running k8s must be hardened.
+Things like:
+  * `ssh` hardening such as disabling root access, disabling passwords, using keys for authentication, etc.
+* From a k8s perspective, the `kube-apiserver` is the most important thing to defind.
+This is because all interactions within the cluster go through it.

+## 6.1) Authentication

+* Who can access the cluster?

+## 6.1) Authorisation

+* What can users who access the cluster do?

+## 6.1) TLS Encryption

+* All communication between the components in the cluster is secured using TLS encryption.

+## 6.1) Network Policies

+* Communication between applications in the cluster can be restricted with network policies.

 **Note: **Editing in memory Pods is restricted compared to editing in memory Pod templates from a Deployment.